TheWidlarzGroup/react-native-video/README.md

 Platforms: all

+#### automaticallyWaitsToMinimizeStalling
+A Boolean value that indicates whether the player should automatically delay playback in order to minimize stalling.
+For clients linked against iOS 10.0 and later
+* **false** - Immediately starts playback
+* **true (default)** - Delays playback in order to minimize stalling

+Platforms: iOS

 #### bufferConfig
 Adjust the buffer settings.
 This prop takes an object with one or more of the properties listed below.